Sohelrana2815/typescript-documentation/README.md

 Why TypeScript?

 - JS Check types in run time while typescript add static typing to JS so we can handle errors before running the program.
-We can handle errors beofre running the program.
+We can handle errors before running the program.
 - increase readability and code quality
-- We can use it React, Vue, popular JS libraray Angular use TypeScript.
+- We can use it React, Vue, popular JS library Angular use TypeScript.
 - It can be used in both: client and server side.
 - Intellisense IDE Support while coding: code completion, content assist and code hinting